Chair: Sarah Marshall Green Thompson

 Co-Chair: Megan Gunter Arendall

 Megan Gunter Arendall is a native of Mobile, AL., where she attended high school at UMS-Wright Preparatory School.
 She graduated Cum Laude from the University of Alabama in 2005 with a Bachelor of Science degree in Early Childhood Human Sciences.
 After graduation, Megan moved to Washington, D.C. where she worked for the Children’s Defense Fund, a child advocacy organization, and Symphonic Strategies, a consulting firm.
 In 2013, Megan returned home to Mobile where she worked at Distinguished Young Women as their Marketing and Communications Director for two years.
-She is currently the Director of Client Relationships for Symphonic Strategies, the Washington, D.C. based consulting firm.
+She is currently the Director of Operations and Project Management for Symphonic Strategies, the Washington, D.C. based consulting firm.
 Megan is married to Drayton Arendall, who is also a Mobile native.
-The couple have two children, Drayton, Jr. (age 3) and Frances (age 1).
+The couple have two children, Drayton, Jr. (age 4) and Frances (age 2).
 Megan and Drayton are members of Dauphin Way Methodist Church, and outside of work, she loves to spend time with her family and friends.
 Megan has also had the honor of serving on the Mitchell Cancer Institute’s Celebrate Hope Committee and was a member of the National Multiple Sclerosis Society’s Leadership Class of 2015.
+This is Megan’s second year to help chair the Vintage Affair with Sarah Marshall.
+This year it means even more to her as her dad was diagnosed with kidney cancer in April of 2021.
+Along with the help of the committee, ACS staff, numerous volunteers, and sponsors, Megan and Sarah Marshall are excited that we will be able to celebrate with everyone in person as we raise awareness and funds for such a worthy cause.

 For more than 100 years, The American Cancer Society has been leading the fight to end cancer.
 With your support, we have helped usher in an era where more people survive cancer than ever before.
 By translating our research findings into action, we've seen a 20% decline in US cancer death rates since the early 1990s.